 Taxes form an integral part of invoicing and accounting for any business.
 Using Chargebee you can configure taxes for all the regions where your customers are located and apply taxes to invoices automatically.

 Taxes are applied whenever an invoice is generated for a new subscription, subscription renewal, or a one-time charge.
 Sales or service tax is applied based on the configuration provided as part of the tax settings.

 Following are some of the salient features of tax configuration in Chargebee:

 Taxes will be applied to invoices only if you have configured taxes in Chargebee.
 Remember to configure taxes for every region you have customers in.

-This is a mandatory step.
-You will not be able to enable taxes in your Chargebee site without providing an Organization Address.
+Organization Address: Providing your business' address is a mandatory step for configuring taxes in Chargebee.
+You cannot enable taxes in your Chargebee site without providing an organization address.
 Chargebee requires this information to calculate your tax liability.

-The price that you quote for your Product or Service or add-on can be either:
+Price type determines whether taxes are inclusive or exclusive with your product price.
+The price that you quote for your product or service in Chargebee can be either:

 You might be selling in one currency or many.
 You can customize the price type for each one.

-Here is an illustration of how Price Types work:
+Here is an example of how Price Types work:

 |Product name||Unit Price||Currency||Price Type||Sample Tax Rate|